 How much money gets taken from your paycheck depends on your filing status, income and any allowances.
 You can expect to pay FICA taxes of 6.2 percent and 1.45 percent along with federal income taxes ranging from 10 to 37 percent of your taxable income.

 The money your employer takes out of your check is an estimate of how much taxes you owe on your earnings for the pay period.
 Your earnings determine the size of your payroll tax deductions.
 Your tax filing status and the number of withholding allowances you claim on your W-4 form also affect your payroll deductions.

-Social Security pays for two taxes: retirement and Medicare.
-These taxes are calculated based on a percentage of your gross pay – your earnings before any deductions – and, the percentage varies.
-For the year 2018, the retirement tax rate is 6.2 percent and the Medicare rate is 1.45 percent.
-In addition, there is a yearly income cap on the retirement tax.
+The Federal Insurance Contributions Act (FICA) calls for Social Security and Medicare taxes.
+These taxes are calculated based on a percentage of your gross pay – your earnings before any deductions – and the percentage varies.
+For the year 2018, the Social Security tax rate is 6.2 percent, and the Medicare rate is 1.45 percent.
+In addition, there is a $128,400 income cap on the Social Security Tax.
 If your year-to-date earnings exceed the cap, your employer stops taking out the retirement tax, but must continue taking out Medicare tax, for which there is no cap.

 Your Federal Income Tax

 The amount your employer deducts from your check for federal income tax is based on your filing status and the amount of money you make.
 For example, in 2018, suppose you were single and earning $9,000 per year.
 You would be taxed 10 percent or $900, which averages out to $17.31 out of each weekly paycheck.
 Individuals who make up to $38,700 fall in the 12 percent tax bracket, while those making $82,500 per year have to pay 22 percent.
 There are also 24, 32, 35 and 37 percent tax brackets.